Market & comparison education

 Section 1

-Criteria for saved videos should be judged with fair criteria
+Criteria for Fair criteria: saved videos

 Section 2

-For "Why saved videos should be judged with fair criteria", the decision gets easier when the claim stays modest.
-During a desk break where the user wants less jaw tension and fewer choices, "Why saved videos should be judged with fair criteria" has one practical test: whether anything changes in behavior.
-A useful answer for "Why saved videos should be judged with fair criteria" helps the reader separate routine support from stronger health claims before it asks for an install.
-Try the smallest version first for "Why saved videos should be judged with fair criteria": use similar lighting before comparing progress photos.
-Then ask whether guided timing would.
+For "Fair criteria: saved videos", the decision gets easier when the claim stays modest.
+During a desk break where the user wants less jaw tension and fewer choices, "Fair criteria: saved videos" has one practical test: whether anything changes in behavior.
+A useful answer for "Fair criteria: saved videos" helps the reader separate routine support from stronger health claims before it asks for an install.
+Try the smallest version first for "Fair criteria: saved videos": use similar lighting before comparing progress photos.
+Then ask whether guided timing would reduce friction for "Fair criteria: saved videos" or simply add another thing to manage.
+Orena should feel useful for "Fair.

 Section 3